DayPilot.Scheduler.onEventMoving

 The onEventMoving event is fired in real time whenever the JavaScript Scheduler event shadow is moved to another position during drag & drop event moving.

-You can use onEventMoving to implement custom rules (e.g. forbid selected target locations), adjust the target start/end, and to display feedback during moving.
+You can use onEventMoving to customize the behavior when moving an event: to implement custom rules (e.g., forbid selected target locations), adjust the target start/end, and display feedback during the process.

 Declaration